andreypopp/react-app-controller/README.md

       }
     });

-Method `.renderToString` takes a string argument and produces markup
+Method `.renderToString(url, cb)` takes a URL and produces corresponding markup
 asynchronously:

     controller.renderToString('/about', function(err, markup) {
       // serve markup to a client
     });

-## Handling 404 NOT FOUND error
+## Handling NotFoundError

-To provide 404 NOT FOUND error handler you should define `renderNotFound()`
-method:
+When no route is matched for a specified URL you can define `renderNotFound()` method to generate UI for this case:

     var controller = createController({
       routes: {